-If you have moderate to severe knee arthritis and you've tried nonsurgical remedies like physical therapy and medications—but they're just not offering you relief—it may be time to consider knee surgery.
+If you have moderate to severe knee arthritis and nonsurgical treatments haven’t provided enough relief, it may be time to consider knee surgery.

-- What type of knee surgery would be best for me?
+1. What type of knee surgery is right for me?

 - Partial knee replacement (unicompartmental knee arthroplasty)